NZadeh/avalon/README.md

 ## Release process
 I've been using Galaxy to deploy the Meteor app with minimal configuration.
-I separately set up a MongoDB database using mLab's free tier quota.
+I separately set up a MongoDB database using https://cloud.mongodb.com/ free tier quota.

 There are decent instructions [online](http://galaxy-guide.meteor.com/deploy-quickstart.html), but the gist of it is: